MooersLab/emacs-learning-spiral-hydra/README.md

 ## hydra-of-learning-spiral
 This is the master hydra that lists the commands that I am trying to master.
-This hydrad also calls subsidiary hydras that list
+This hydra also calls subsidiary hydras that list the following:

-- the keybindings that I think I have mastered,
+- the keybindings that I think I have mastered
 - the concepts that I am trying to master
-- the packages that I am trying to master.
+- the packages that I am trying to master

 ```elisp
 (defhydra hydra-of-learning-spiral (:hint nil)